elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 #### Stack traces

 Program stack traces tend to be well-structured but with long text and varied contents.
 There are too many subtleties and application-specific patterns to map all of them accurately with ECS' field definitions.
-Better performing wildcard searches can help the user formulate their own queries easier and with a smaller performance hit.
+Better performing wildcard searches can help users formulate their queries easier and with a more minor performance hit.

 Looking at the following example of a stack trace: